Claudio Fragasso

 Claudio Fragasso (born 2 October 1951) is a film director and screenwriter.
 Fragasso first attempted to make art films in the early 1970s, then became a screenwriter in the Italian film industry in the mid-1970s.
 Fragasso met director Bruno Mattei, which led to a ten-year partnership from 1980 to 1990 during which the two worked together closely on films, with Fragasso's contributions often going uncredited.
 Fragasso's wife Rossella Drudi was also a screenwriter and collaborated with him on a number of projects.
 Fragasso would later go on to write and direct his own films in the 1980s, including Monster Dog with rock musician Alice Cooper and After Death.
 Fragasso directed Troll 2 in 1989, which was later the topic of Best Worst Movie, a documentary film that discussed Troll 2's fandom.

 Filmmaking

 Claudio Fragasso was born on 2 October 1951.
 Prior to directing, Claudio Fragasso worked as a screenwriter beginning in the mid-1970s.
-Fragasso had originally planned to make art films, and initially shot his films on Super8 such as Passaggi (1977) and its follow-up Difendimi dalla Notte, with Fragasso noting "In Italy, to be considered important, you must shoot something like that."
+Fragasso had originally planned to make art films, and initially shot his films on Super 8 such as Passaggi (1977) and its follow-up Difendimi dalla Notte, with Fragasso noting "In Italy, to be considered important, you must shoot something like that."
 According to Fragasso, the screenplay for Il Medium was done specifically for director Silvio Amadio in 1975.
 The film however did not start production until 1979.
 Fragasso worked on the screenplays on several Italian crime thrillers in the 1970s.